Peace to the Gods and Goddesses of the foundation;

 This White god and White messiah are very real beings that have usurped the throne of God, in the temple of God, in the heaven of the hearts of his Black people.

 To give this idea a bit more substance, it is written in the scriptures: “Then if any man shall say unto you, Lo, here is Christ, or there; believe it not.

 “For there shall arise false Christs, and false prophets, and shall shew great signs and wonders; inasmuch that, if it were possible, they shall deceive the very elect” (Matthew 24: 23, 24).

-Secondly, the idea of a person saying ‘I am Jesus,’ or ‘I am Christ.’
+Secondly, the idea of a person saying ‘I am Jesus.’
 With our modern mentalities such a claim would be held as delusional, of the similitude to someone who claims they are the reincarnation of Napoleon.

-Worse still, if they work miracles and claim to be Christ, we would brush them aside and say their power had gone to their head.
+Worse still, if they work miracles and claim to be Jesus, we would brush them aside and say their power had gone to their head.

 Their delusion definitely would not be able gain the world’s obedience, as it says, “And all that dwell upon the earth shall worship him” (Revelations 13: 8).

-There is a third possibility though: this prophecy may be talking about a false version of the real Messiah.
+There is a third possibility though: this prophecy may be talking about a false version of Jesus.
 To understand how this applies we will have to go into Revelation again.

 “And he opened his mouth in blasphemy against God, to blaspheme his name, and his tabernacle, and them that dwell in heaven.